 Aim 4 is to expand our novel interdisciplinary training curriculum that provides a theoretical foundation in adaptive neurotechnologies and practical experience in applying them to important scientific and clinical applications.
 This curriculum forms the basis of our training courses and workshops.

 Aim 5 is to support and expand our current dissemination channels for adaptive neurotechnologies, including: the NCAN website; review articles in scientific, engineering, and clinical journals; and presentations and workshops at scientific and clinical meetings.

-In summary, the mission of the Center for Adaptive Neurotechnologies is to produce and validate important new neurotechnologies, and to provide training and dissemination that enable scientists, engineers, and clinicians to join in developing and using them.
+In summary, the mission of the National Center for Adaptive Neurotechnologies is to produce and validate important new neurotechnologies, and to provide training and dissemination that enable scientists, engineers, and clinicians to join in developing and using them.
 It seeks to increase understanding of CNS function and dysfunction, and to realize effective new therapies for a wide range of devastating neurological disorders.